This guide will explain what ransomware is and how you can protect yourself and avoid becoming a ransomware victim.

 For example, Heritage Valley Health System USA, oil companies like Rosneft, Russia, and food companies like Cadbury Chocolate Factory Hobart.

 Apart from these most notable ransomware attacks, Conti, Maze, DopplePaymer, and Revil are top ransomware to the lookout in 2021 that could become outbreaks.

-Here in this guide, you learned everything you need to know about ransomware, including the most common types and popular attacks that have happened so far worldwide.
+In this guide, you will learn everything you need to know about ransomware, including the most common types and widespread attacks that have happened so far worldwide.
 Ransomware is a powerful weapon that continues to harass the world.